Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 Python virtualenv or conda environment.

 !!! note
-    Please keep in mind that Python venv is the preferred way to create a Python virtual environment.
+    Please keep in mind that Python virtualenv is the preferred way to create a Python virtual environment.

 #### Python Virtualenv